Skip to content

 A conservation assistant carefully dusts objects at Greenway, Devon | © National Trust Images/John Millar

-• The mean average hourly rate paid to employees who are not disabled was 2.6 per cent higher than the mean average hourly rate paid to employees who identify as being disabled.
+In April 2024, our mean disability pay gap was 1.8%.
+This means that the mean average hourly rate paid to employees who have shared that they do not identify as disabled was 1.8% higher than the mean average hourly rate paid to employees who have shared that they identify as disabled.

-• The mean average hourly rate paid to heterosexual employees was 6.2 per cent higher than the mean average hourly rate paid to employees who identify as LGBTQ+.
+In April 2024, our mean sexual orientation pay gap was 5.5%.
+This means that the mean average hourly rate paid to employees who have shared that they identify as heterosexual was 5.5% higher than the mean average hourly rate paid to employees who identify as lesbian, gay, bisexual and other sexual orientations.

 Currently, there aren’t any national benchmarks to compare these pay gaps against.
-The diversity of our workforce is gradually increasing each year and we'll continue to monitor our three diversity pay gaps, alongside gender.
+We're working hard to make improvements to both our gender balance and the diversity of our organisation through a wide range of interventions and we'll continue to monitor our three diversity pay gaps, alongside gender.

 We will continue our commitment to foster a culture of openness and honesty when it comes to pay, ensuring our policies and practice remain supportive of a more balanced and diverse workforce at all levels of our organisation.